 - Put coupons in your bag and keep it by the door.

 - Hang a few reusable bags on the coat rack or door knob.

-- Keep reusable bags in the back seat of your car.
+- Keep reusable bags in the back seat or trunk of your car.

-- Keep compact reusable bags in a purse, pocket, or backpack.
+- Keep compact reusable bags in a purse, jacket pocket, messenger bag, diaper bag or backpack.